How to Get the Most out of App Analytics

 Users might not use your app the same way you intended.
 For this reason, it is critical to gather analytics during user testing in order to understand exactly how users are using your app.
 Analytics derived from user testing can provide you with a type of ‘heat map’, allowing you to visualise which parts of your app users interact with most.
 Gathering these insights can help ensure you have the most effective user interface for your app.

 Real-time analytics can provide insight into the popular ‘flow’ of your app, as well as any screens or issues that may be causing app dropouts.
 This information can identify where and how your app can be improved.
-Utilise this insight to plan and create app updates and new features aimed at enhancing the user experience.
+Utilise these insights to plan and create app updates and new features aimed at enhancing the user experience.

 App analytics are not a siloed entity, but rather should be integrated with all channels where your brand is collecting data.
 This will allow you to gain a comprehensive understanding of your app’s position in the marketplace.
 Social media, for example, can offer insights about the user sentiment and perception surrounding your app.
 These channels are often the first place users go to complain when something isn’t working.